estrangedwriter/shopping_list-mobile-app-react-native/README.md

 ### Problem Solving

 I built two primary components, a Header component, and a ListView structure/component.
 I used a ListView structure, so that it would be easier to display all of the information in an organized and structured format.
+Additionally, ListView components are scrollable.

 ![problemsolving](/images/problem_solving.png/)